 This year, in addition to the gift of neckties and power tools, try some ways to improve your relationship with your dad as a gift to him and yourself.
-It will make you a better child, a parent, and a happy person with some peace of mind.
+It will make you a better child, a parent, and a happy person with a peace of mind.

-Develop Common Interests.
+Develop Common Interests

-Find something you and your dad both enjoy doing; common interests.
+Find something you and your dad both enjoy doing.
 If you don’t know what that is, ask him and explore together.
 You can also ask your mom or dad’s friends.
 My dad and I both enjoy going to bakeries and enjoying a slice of cake and coffee.
 We rarely say anything, but we are happy.
 He finds joy in treating me to yummy food and I am grateful he is still around.
 Sometimes, it doesn’t take much, but some time and cake.

 Respect & Validation

 Everybody, including our dads crave respect and validation.
 Show him by saying things we would like to hear from our dads like, “I’m proud of you.
 You’re doing a good job.
 I know you’re doing your best.
 I’ll always be on your side.”
 If it’s uncomfortable to say it in person, send him an email or a text, or better yet, a handwritten note, card, or a letter.
 You’ll be amazed how far these little statements and gestures go in one’s entire life.